robey/bitbottle/docs/format.md

 Everything is nested bottles.

-A bottle is some (small, structured) header and one or more data blocks.
-Each data block can be another bottle.
+A bottle is some (small, structured) header and one or more data streams.
+Each data stream can be another bottle.
+A data stream is made up of zero or more frames (blocks).

 ## Goals